sinan-ozel/network-analysis-sample-snippets/README.md

 `python ./count-ap.py --help` will give you further instructions.

 ## analyze-pings.py
-The second script, `analyze-pings.py`, will take an IP address, look for a `.txt.` file with the name as that IP address in a folder called `wireless-ping`, and report on the success rate, timeout count, outliers, minimum, maximum, average and other stats
+The second script, `analyze-pings.py`, will take an IP address, look for a `.txt.` file with the same name as that IP address in a folder called `wireless-ping`, and report on the success rate, timeout count, outliers, minimum, maximum, average and other statistics.

 To use the script, after cloning the repo, run the following command:
 ```